-Time Activity Method Resources 5mins Hello and welcome Children give feedback on what mindfulness they have done since last week.
-5mins Body Scan - Head to Toes (standing) Complete a short body scan standing with children going from head to toes, standing upright.
-10mins How do you feel?
-Have a discussion with the children about how they feel about the body scan and the position they were in.
+5 BODY SCAN - Complete a short body scan standing with the children going Body mins HEAD TO TOE from head to toes, standing upright. scanning STANDING script 5 HOW DO YOU Have a discussion with the children about how they feel about mins FEEL? the body scan and the position they were in.
 Ask them whether they noticed anything about their bodies that they hadn't realised before.
 Did they notice anything new, or did anything stand out?
-5mins Body Scan - Toes to Head (lying down) Complete a short body scan standing with children going from toes to head, lying down or in a different position.
-5mins How do you feel?
-Discuss whether they felt this was any different?
-Which one did they prefer?
+5 BODY SCAN HEAD Complete a short body scan with children going from toes to Body scan mins TO TOE head, lying down or in a different position. script LYING DOWN 5 HOW DO YOU Discuss whether they felt this was any different?
+Which one did mins FEEL? they prefer?
 When could they use this mindfulness technique?